malomohq/cocoon/README.md

 ### Data Types

-Cocoon currently provides support for transforming maps, or a list of maps of the same kind, e.g. a list of orders.
+Cocoon currently provides support for transforming maps, or a list of maps, e.g. a list of orders.

 If a list of maps is provided, a list of maps will also be returned, with the mappings applied to each element of the set.